romana/vpc-router/README.md

 # vpc-router

+vpc-router lets users avoid VPC route limitations and get the performance and visability of native VPC networking on large Kubernetes clusters.

 ## Introduction

-vpc-router is a utility for the setting/deleting of routes in a VPC route table, consisting of a destination CIDR as well as the IP address of an EC2 instance, which should receive packets for any address in that CIDR.
+vpc-router is a utility for setting and deleting routes in an Amazon EC2 VPC route table.
+Each route is specified by a destination CIDR as well as the IP address of an EC2 instance, which should receive packets for any address in that CIDR.

 In addition, vpc-router can continuously monitor instance health and perform an